ujamjar/hardcaml-affirm/README.md

 BMC is particularly useful for finding counter examples to a property specifiction.
-Proving correctness is generally only possible up to the bound 'k' (although there are cases where infinite traces can be proven due to state loops - in general this will only happen with simple sequential circuits a with small state space).
+Proving correctness is generally only possible up to the bound `k` (although there are cases where infinite traces can be proven due to state loops - in general this will only happen with simple sequential circuits with a small state space).

 Note that the functions in the `Bmc` module evaluate the LTL formula as given (ie it is NOT negated as many other tools tend to do).
 To find a counter-example (or prove!) a LTL property `prop` it should be passed negated to these functions.
-If `\`sat` is returned then it will provide a counterexample.
-If `\`unsat` is returned, then the formula is either proved, or the bound is not large enough.
+If `sat` is returned then it will provide a counterexample.
+If `unsat` is returned, then the formula is either proved, or the bound is not large enough.

 ### Example;